Miguel Álvarez (football manager, born 1958)

-Miguel Álvarez Jurado (born 22 March 1958) is a Spanish football manager, currently in charge of UD Ibiza.
+Miguel Álvarez Jurado (born 22 March 1958) is a Spanish football manager.

 Managerial career

 Born in Guarromán, Jaén, Andalusia, Álvarez made his managerial debuts with UDA Gramenet's youth setup in 1988.
 In 1991, he managed his first senior team, UE Cerdanyola de Mataró in the regional leagues.

 In the 2000 summer Álvarez was appointed Terrassa FC manager, achieving a promotion to Segunda División in 2002.
 After avoiding relegation in the following year, he was sacked in September 2003.

 In 2004 Álvarez was named Ciudad de Murcia manager.
 He was relieved from his duties on 20 December 2004 but returned to the club on 3 May of the following year, and narrowly avoided the drop.

 In March 2006 Álvarez returned to Terrassa, now in Segunda División B, and subsequently stayed in the category, managing Lorca Deportiva CF, CF Badalona, CE L'Hospitalet (two stints) and CD Leganés.
 After missing out promotion in the play-offs with Hospi, he was appointed at the helm of second level's AD Alcorcón on 3 July 2013.

 On 4 February 2014 Álvarez was sacked, mainly due to the club's poor home records in the campaign.
 On 18 February 2015, after one year without any club, he was named UE Sant Andreu manager.

 On 12 June 2015 Álvarez was appointed CE Sabadell FC manager, signing a two-year deal.
 He signed for Marbella FC on 6 March 2017, replacing Mehdi Nafti, but was fired on 25 April.
 On 4 October 2017, he was appointed Villarreal CF B head coach.

 Álvarez led the Mini Submarine to a promotion to the second division in 2022, and renewed his contract for a further year on 1 June 2023.
 The following 30 May, despite the club's relegation to Primera Federación, he further extended his link until 2026.

 On 29 May 2025, Álvarez ended his eight-year spell at Villarreal B, after managing the side on nearly 300 matches.
-On 22 October, he replaced Paco Jémez at the helm of UD Ibiza also in division three.
+On 22 October, he replaced Paco Jémez at the helm of UD Ibiza also in division three, but left the following 25 May as his contract was due to expire.